 - Congratulations to Assistant Professor Dr. Jean Guglielminotti on his first R01, a highly competitive award from the National Institute on Minority Health and Health Disparities.
 His project,“Reducing Racial and Ethnic Disparities in Maternal Health through Policy Interventions” will be funded by the NIH for five years.

 To create and foster an environment of excellence in clinical care, learning, and inquiry and to provide exceptional, compassionate care during pregnancy and childbirth.

 We train future leaders in anesthesiology and medicine and inspire them to conduct ethical research that contributes to the advancement of obstetric anesthesiology and perinatology.

 Our division provides services at the Sloane Hospital for Women at Morgan Stanley Children’s Hospital main campus (approximately 5000 annual deliveries) and at the Allen Hospital (approximately 2000 annual deliveries).

-At our main campus, where most resident training takes place, the labor analgesia rate is ~90 percent; it is ~80 percent at the Allen Hospital.
+At the Morgan Stanley Children’s Hospital, the neuraxial labor analgesia rate is ~90 percent; it is ~80 percent at the Allen Hospital.
 The cesarean delivery rate is ~35 percent at both campuses, reflecting the referral nature of much of the practice.

 Division faculty provide coverage of the main campus L&D suite 24 hours a day, 7 days a week, and for the Allen Hospital during daytime hours.